Climate Change Act 2008: Political parties

 The opposition Conservative Party supported the concept of a bill, and proposed their own variation ahead of the Government's.
 One of the key differences is that they were demanding annual carbon targets, and that the Committee on Climate Change should have an enhanced role, setting targets as well as advising governments.

 The Liberal Democrats took a similar stance to the Conservatives, and were also of the opinion that setting targets every five years would be an abdication of responsibility, because a government typically remains in power for only four years.
 They also stated that the proposed 60% cut by 2050 may not be sufficient, and that "we may well need to aim more towards about 80%".

 A stronger response was provided by the Green Party of England and Wales.
 They considered that legislation provides a 'massive opportunity', but that the draft Bill was 'dangerously unambitious'.
 Among their demands were annual targets and an overall emission cut of 90% by 2050.
-Respect - The Unity Coalition were also in favour of a 90% cut in carbon emissions by 2050, but did not express a view on the bill.
+Respect – The Unity Coalition were also in favour of a 90% cut in carbon emissions by 2050, but did not express a view on the bill.

 Among the nationalist political parties whose views were known, the concept of a Climate Change Bill was supported in principle by the Scottish National Party and the Democratic Unionist Party.
 Welsh Plaid Cymru proposed 3% year-on-year carbon cuts for Wales in their policy statements.

-The United Kingdom Independence Party believed that the Bill was only necessary because of a failure to devise a viable plan for other sources of energy to replace fossil fuels.
+The UK Independence Party believed that the Bill was only necessary because of a failure to devise a viable plan for other sources of energy to replace fossil fuels.
 They considered that the Bill was 'deeply misguided', likely to cripple the economy and that it would destroy investment in alternative technologies.
 Instead they believed that the Government and Opposition 'need to be looking into proper alternatives like nuclear power', and that plans to invest in renewable alternative energies such as wind power and solar power, as well as cutting carbon emissions by 60%, were 'unachievable and unnecessary'.